Ockert Potgieter: Missionary work

 He and his wife Michelle established a church called the “Light of the World” (Світло світу) in 1990.
 They have been running community uplifting programmes since then.
 They focussed on the part of Reni that is poor and has unmaintained infrastructure.
 In the area they worked, most houses did not have electricity, or a toilet in the house.
 Most houses' toilets were outside.
 Proper water access was limited, and electricity was only available 6 hours a day.
 Potgieter started a campaign called “I Love Reni”.
 It is a project that maintains and repairs infrastructure, cleans the city, provided water, upgrades roads and does paint work.
 Voluntary social workers from the UK are helping once a year.
-For these projects he has partnered up with Jubilee Church Maidstone, UK and the Mayor of Reni, Igor Plegov.
+For these projects he partnered up with Jubilee Church Maidstone, UK and the Mayor of Reni, Igor Plegov.
 A kindergarten school was established as well as a programme to enrich children's lives by exposing them to different countries and culture.
-The Potgieters have been attacked in the past by armed men but survived it.
-They still do missionary work there.
+The Potgieters have been attacked in the past by armed men but survived it and continued to do missionary work there.